beyondessential/tamanu/README.md

 #### WSL

 Install the [PostgreSQL server](https://www.postgresql.org/download/windows/).
-Open pgAdmin and add a new database `tamanu-sync`, then:
+Open pgAdmin and add a new database `tamanu-sync`, then run:

 ```bash
 yarn install